Rubiidev-IPad/Rubiidev-IPad/README.md

 - 🌱 I’m currently learning something idk
 - 💞️ I’m looking to collaborate on bark
 - 📫 How to reach me @rubiidev-18 or @rubiidev18alt
-- ⚡ Fun fact: ipad 10th gen
+- ⚡ Fun fact: this is true

 <!---
 Rubiidev-IPad/Rubiidev-IPad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.